 Have you ever bought something with a Fair Trade label and pondered what the label meant?
-In its most basic form, Fair Trade certification indicates that a product complies with specified laws that aid in the promotion of equitable and long-term trade relationships, and primarily involves those who live and work in a variety of developing nations.
+In its most basic form, Fair Trade certification indicates that a product complies with specified laws that aid in the promotion of equitable and long-term trade relationships.
+It primarily involves those who live and work in a variety of developing nations.

 But to the farmers who participate in the Fair Trade system, it can mean much more than that.
 This leads however to a very good question that many people really do not understand the answer to: how does Fair Trade help farmers?